 While it’s inconvenient to stop in the middle of a project to clean up a resin spill, it’s better than getting some on yourself later or having an unknowing person get it on him or herself.

 For light sanding, a particle mask is probably sufficient, but if you’re using a belt sander, grinder or buffing wheel, a respirator may be more appropriate since the resin will be more aerosolized.

 If cleaning up a resin spill on the skin, don’t use a ketone or chlorinated based product.
 This will only put the resin deeper into your skin.
 Use only soap and water.

 What other precautions do you take in your resin jewelry studio?

-Unpublished Blog Posts of Resin Obsession, LLC © 2012 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2018 Resin Obsession, LLC